jarmokivekas/tuamk-thesis/doc/main.md

 ## Choosing the sample rate.

-The sample rate chosen impacts the speed of scanning and the available frequency resolution.
+The sample rate that is chosen impacts the speed of scanning and the available frequency resolution.

 The USRP is able to stream complex samples over its Gigabit Ethernet interface